 You might take a writing workshop at your local university.
 Or pick up lots of writing books and work through the exercises you find.
 Those are both very good ways to improve your craft.

 New: The Remarkable Writing Workshop

-This summer, I launched something new at Remarkable Communication: A writing workshop geared toward improving craft, nurturing creative confidence, and helping us learn more beautiful ways to put the words together.
+The summer of 2018, I launched something new at Remarkable Communication: A writing workshop geared toward improving craft, nurturing creative confidence, and helping us learn more beautiful ways to put the words together.

 The workshop focuses on the kind of writing I do the most of these days — what we call “content.”

 (I’m not a fan of that term.
 “Content” has become so vague that it’s nearly meaningless.
 Still, content is the word we have for now.)

 The great benefit of content is that other people read it.
 (Or watch, or listen, if you’re creating multimedia scripts.)
 They have reactions that you can observe.
 And you can see what’s working, and what still needs to get better.

 That workshop is now a semi-regular session around here, and it’s gathered some wonderful people together to put real (and fun) work in on their writing.

 Here’s what we work on together: